1922 Manitoba general election: Summary

 This election was a watershed moment in Manitoba's political history.
 Since the formal introduction of partisan government in 1888, Manitoba had been governed alternately by the Liberal Party and the Conservative Party.
 Although the previous election of 1920 sustained the Liberals in power, it also saw the two-party dichotomy weakened by the rise of farmer and labour parliamentary blocs.
-Having a minority government, the Liberals had not control of the majority in the Legislature and therefore had had to depend on support from other parties to remain in power.
+Having a minority government, the Liberals did not have control of the majority in the Legislature and therefore had to depend on support from other parties to remain in power.
 The support had been there until MLA P.A.
-Talbot learned that the government had not abolished the public utilities commission as a majority of MLAs had voted to happen in the first season of the government.
+Talbot learned that the government had not abolished the public utilities commission as a majority of MLAs had voted for in the first season of the government.
 He proposed a vote of censure on the government, and when that passed, Premier Norris's cabinet resigned.

-In 1922, the old parties were mostly swept away by the United Farmers of Manitoba (UFM).
+In 1922, the two old parties were mostly swept away by the United Farmers of Manitoba (UFM).
 The UFM and Progressives candidates won 25 seats out of 52.
-Elections in three northern seats were deferred until later dates for logistical reasons.
+(Elections in three northern districts were deferred due to logistical reasons but eventually won by the UFM as well.)

 The UFM had existed for several years as a farmer's organization, but some of its members ran as "Independent-Farmers" in the 1920 election.
 In 1921, however, the UFM announced it would field candidates during the 1922 campaign.
 The UFM was opposed to partisanship, and its most prominent members insisted that it was not a "party" in the traditional sense.
-UFM candidates often highlighted their lack of experience in partisan politics, and promised to govern the province in a restrained and responsible manner if elected to office.
+UFM candidates often highlighted their lack of experience in partisan politics and promised to govern the province in a restrained and responsible manner if elected to office.

-The UFM membership was also heterogeneous.
-Although many supporters were free-trade agrarian Liberals before 1920, a number were also Conservatives.
-Some prominent UFM figures were also notable members of Manitoba's francophone community, which generally supported the Conservative Party before 1920.
+The UFM membership and its candidates were heterogeneous.
+Although many supporters were free-trade agrarian Liberals before 1920, some had been Conservatives.
+Some prominent UFM figures were also notable members of Manitoba's francophone community, which generally had supported the Conservative Party before 1920.

-The United Farmers fielded candidates in rural constituencies, and also endorsed candidates of the Progressive Association in Winnipeg.
-Even with these endorsements, the UFM operated on a shoestring budget, and fielded candidates in only two-thirds of the ridings.
-However, in a major upset, the UFM and Progressives won 25 seats out of 52.
+The United Farmers fielded candidates in rural constituencies and also endorsed candidates of the Progressive Association running in Winnipeg.
+Even with these endorsements, the UFM fielded candidates in only two-thirds of the ridings.
+Although running their campaign on a shoestring budget, the UFM and Progressives scored a major upset, winning 25 seats out of 52.
+Its showing was strengthened when it won three additional seats in the deferred elections, putting its total at 28 out of 55, a slight majority and 20 seats more than the largest opposition caucus in the legislature.